OSGConnect/connectbook/start/account/starting-project.md

 ### Project Membership via Account Creation Process (Default)

-You will be added to a project when going through the typical OSG Connect account creation process.
-After applying for an OSG Connect account, you will receive an email to set up a consultation meeting and also whether or not you want to join an existing project.
+You will be added to a project when going through the typical OSG Connect account setup process.
+After applying for an OSG Connect account, you will receive an email to set up a consultation meeting and confirm which 'OSG Project' your usage should be associated with.
 You will be prompted to provide information based on the following two scenarios:

 - **If you are the first member of your research group / team to use the OSG through